slaytostay/slaytostay.github.io/rules.md

 ### 1. General Rules
 1. Regular Ironman rules.
-1. May use Tutorial Island items.
+1. Must drop Tutorial Island items.
-1. Must rush to Burthorpe and get a task from Turael straight away.
+1. Must minigame teleport to Burthorpe before doing anything else.
+1. Burthorpe is the only unlocked area, all other content is locked.
-1. Once you got a task you must pick an area where the task creature spawns and start killing it there.
+1. Once you got a task from Turael you can pick an area where that task monster is the strongest.
-1. All other content is locked (with some exceptions).
-1. Once you finish the task, the content within the area you did your slayer task is now unlocked.
+1. Once you finish the task in that area, the content within the area you finished your slayer task in is now unlocked.

-### 2. Exceptions
+### 2. Other Rules
-1. Turael is the only unlocked slayer master.
-	* See section 4 for unlocking Slayer Masters.
-1. Allowed to bank anywhere.
+1. Allowed to keep any monster drop on task.
-1. Allowed to make use of teleports/toll gates/shortcuts.
+1. Allowed to make use of teleports/toll gates/shortcuts/etc. to reduce time spent in locked areas when moving from area to area.
-1. Allowed to use items anywhere as long as they don't use external resources.
-1. Allowed to use any item needed for a slayer task which can't be acquired in current unlocked areas.
-	* Example: light source for Lumbridge Caves
 1. Allowed to do quests which are started in unlocked areas.
-	* Can only use items acquired from the quest or unlocked areas.
+  * Quest requirements such as levels and items must be obtained within unlocked areas.
-1. Allowed to do clues acquired in unlocked areas or during slayer tasks.
+1. Clue scroll steps must be completed in unlocked areas.
-	* Can only use items acquired from unlocked areas.
+  * Clue scroll requirements such as levels, items and quests must be obtained within unlocked areas.
-1. Minor exceptions:
-	* Insuring pets.
-	* Buying skill capes.
-	* Locking Kourend favour.

-### 3. Unlocked Areas
+### 3. Areas
+1. An area is 64 by 64 tiles as defined by the game itself.
+(Example map here: https://explv.github.io)
+1. An area contains the surface region as well as the underground region.
+  * To calculate this we take the region ID of the surface and add 100 to it to get the region ID of the underground region.
+  * For example: Lumbridge Castle is in region 12850 and the Lumbridge Castle basement is in region 12950.
+1. Regions which are not on the surface nor in the underground and do not contain any slayer monsters are unlocked by unlocking the area with the entrance to that region.
+  * Everything between y=4160 and y=8896 is not surface nor underground.
+  * The reason for this rule is because everything that is within those coordinates are not clear on their position on the world map.
+  * For example: the Rogue's Den has no slayer monsters and y=4928 and is therefore unlocked by unlocking Burthorpe.
-1. The unlocked area is based on the place where the slayer task is done.
+1. The unlocked area is based on the place where the slayer monster respawns.
-1. All content within render distance of the spawn positions of the assigned monster in that area is unlocked.
-1. All content within reasonable boundaries in the area is unlocked.
-	* There are no objective rules about what an area is.
-The idea is that the player has to earn his right to stay in the area by slaying the monsters there.
-1. All buildings including all floors and underground areas are unlocked as long as there are no other slayer monsters there.

-### 4. Slayer Masters
-1. To unlock Krystilia:
-	- [x] &nbsp;Complete a skeleton task North of Edgeville.
-1. To unlock Mazchna:
-	- [ ] &nbsp;Complete a werewolf task in Canafis.
-1. To unlock Vannaka:
-	- [ ] &nbsp;Complete a skeleton task Edgeville Dungeon.
-1. To unlock Chaeldar:
-	- [ ] &nbsp;Complete a cow task in Zanaris.
-1. To unlock Nieve:
-	- [x] &nbsp;Complete a bird task in the Gnome Stronghold.
-1. To unlock Duradel:
-	- [x] &nbsp;Complete a monkey task north of Shilo Village.